The Dow rallies to its best day since 2020 after the Fed rules out larger rate hikes

 In a note to investors, Bank of America Global Research said the central bank had clearly signaled its intention to be aggressive fighting inflation, but that that at least it's "likely done surprising markets for a while."

-Markets are still likely to remain concerned the Fed will overdo its interest rate hike, tipping the economy into a recession.
+Markets are likely to remain concerned the Fed could overdo its interest rate hikes, tipping the economy into a recession.

 But Powell expressed optimism that the central bank can curb inflation without stalling economic growth.